ramochoargv/final/intro.md

 We used the search function of the Twitter API to create a comprehensive dataset of tweet samplings, which we save to a PostgreSQL database.

 We took our sampling of tweets and compiled the most recent 20 tweets for all users.
-Having more data from each user allowed us to initally have better analytics for user-specific behavior (e.g., what percent of a user’s tweets are retweets).
+Having more data from each user allowed us to initially have better analytics for user-specific behavior (e.g., what percent of a user’s tweets are retweets).
 That data set ended up being quite large, so we chose the tweets of 1,000 users for our data set.

 We then retrieved a botornot score from the botometer api for our 1,000 users.